Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Here are some tried-and-true ways I’ve made friends in new cities:

-- Stay in social accommodations: Hostels, guesthouses, and co-living spaces often organize events for guests.
+- Stay in social accommodations: Hostels, guesthouses, and co-living spaces often organize events for guests, from pub crawls to cooking nights

-- Take free walking tours: These tours attract other solo travelers and provide a natural environment for conversation.
+- Take free walking tours: These tours attract other solo travelers and provide a natural environment for conversation and exchange of travel tips

-- Use social apps: Platforms like Meetup, Bumble BFF, or Couchsurfing events connect you with locals and fellow travelers.
+- Use social apps: Platforms like Meetup, Bumble BFF, or Couchsurfing events connect you with locals and fellow travelers who share your interests

-- Join group activities: Cooking classes, day trips, and pub crawls are designed to foster connections.
+- Join group activities: Cooking classes, day trips, and pub crawls are designed to foster connections among solo travelers

-- Work from co-working spaces: If you’re a digital nomad, these spaces offer both productivity and community.
+- Work from co-working spaces: If you’re a digital nomad, these spaces offer both productivity and community with other remote workers

 Solo Travel Safety Tips

-Even in the safest cities, smart precautions can make your trip more enjoyable:
+Even in the safest cities, smart precautions can make your trip more enjoyable and stress-free.
+Solo travelers should always prioritize their safety without letting fear hold them back from adventure.

-- Trust your instincts about people and situations
+- Trust your instincts about people and situations—if something feels off, remove yourself

-- Use transportation apps rather than hailing random taxis
+- Use transportation apps rather than hailing random taxis, and always verify the driver’s identity

-- Stay moderately connected with regular check-ins at home
+- Stay moderately connected with regular check-ins at home, but don’t broadcast your location publicly on social media

 Best Times to Visit Solo Travel Hotspots